Modeling the Influence of Environment and Intervention on Cholera in Haiti: Acknowledgments

-The authors would like to thank Scott Braun and George Huffman at NASA, Goddard Space Flight Center for help accessing precipitation data.
+The authors would like to thank Scott Braun and George Huffman at NASA, Goddard Space Flight Center, for help accessing precipitation data.

-The authors are also grateful to Scott Dowell and Jordan Tappero at CDC; Louise Ivers at PIH; and Jean Pape at GHESKIO for information about the cholera vaccination programs in Haiti.
+The authors are also grateful to Scott Dowell and Jordan Tappero at CDC, Louise Ivers at PIH and Jean Pape at GHESKIO for information about the cholera vaccination programs in Haiti.

 This project was partially supported by a CCFF grant of the Columbian College of Arts and Sciences, of the George Washington University.
-S.R. was also partially supported by the NSF CAREER grant $\# 1151618$.
+Svetlana Roudenko was also partially supported by NSF CAREER Grant $\#1151618$ and Stephen Tennenbaum by NSF's Career-life Balance Initiative $\#1250639$.